relwell/BeerSite/README.markdown

 This is an example Django site that allows us to better understand how to work with Solr.
-It is indended to be an accompaniment to the screencast collection *Apache Search with Enterprise Solr*, to be distributed by [Packt Publishing](http://packtpub.com).
+It is indended to be an accompaniment to the screencast collection *Getting Started with Apache Solr Search Server*, to be distributed by [Packt Publishing](http://packtpub.com).

 An *advanced* branch includes commits outlining how to include: